 - The OTW is entirely supported by your donations—thank you for your generosity!

 - The reserves also help bolster us in years when we’re planning larger than usual purchases.
-As mentioned previously, we have plans to replace old server hardware over the next few months as well as purchase new server hardware, which significantly increase our expenses for this year.
+As mentioned previously, we have plans to upgrade the capacity of the Archive’s servers, which significantly increase our expenses for this year.
 Some of the forecasted expenses outlined in this budget may not take place before the end of the year, due to various constraints.
-To account for this uncertainty, even though all expenses we anticipate are described in the budget spreadsheet, we have projected a withdrawal of US$96,000 from our reserves to cover the amount corresponding to the less likely expenses.
+To account for this uncertainty, even though all expenses we anticipate are described in the budget spreadsheet, we have projected a withdrawal of US$111,000.00 from our reserves to cover the amount corresponding to the less likely expenses.
 This additional amount may be withdrawn from reserves on an as-needed basis during the year.
-Our budget update, which will be published in October, will contain more precise information about which expenses will take place in 2019.
+Our budget update, which will be published in October, will contain more precise information about which expenses will take place in 2020.

 If you have any questions about the budget or the OTW’s finances, please contact the Finance committee.
 We will also be hosting an open chat to answer any questions you may have.
-This chat will take place in our public chatroom on April 6 at 8pm UTC(what time is that in my timezone?).
+This chat will take place in our public chatroom on April 25 at 8pm UTC (what time is that in my timezone?).

-Here is the link to the chatroom!
-Come chat with us, and bring your questions!
+Here is the link to the chat transcript.
+Thank you for participating!